 The DME is a five-page document calling for the completion of a comprehensive health history by both the driver and his or her physician.
 The driver and physician must then sign the document under penalty of perjury.
 At the re-examination hearing, a DMV hearing officer will review your DME form, hear testimony from you and/or your physician, and administer a written, vision, and/or driving skills test.
 Failure to appear for the hearing will result in automatic driver’s license suspension.

 The DMV is often unsophisticated and ill-informed in their approach to these situations.
 Proper representation from a seasoned San Diego DMV hearings lawyer and expert testimony can be quite helpful.

 In certain cases, the DMV may order a priority re-examination.
 A priority re-examination is an immediate evaluation of a driver by a DMV Driver Safety hearing officer.
 Such examinations are required when the DMV receives a report from a law enforcement officer who personally observed a driver exhibiting evidence of physical or mental incapacity and therefore believes that a driver poses a significant safety risk.

 Unlike regular physical and mental re-examinations, priority re-examinations are not automatically scheduled.
 A driver must contact the DMV within 5 days of receiving a Priority Re-Examination Notice and schedule a hearing, or his or her license will be suspended.

 Facing a Driver’s License Suspension?
 We Can Help!

 Don’t give up your driver’s license without a fight.
-At George H. Ramos, Jr. & Associates, our DMV hearings attorney has the knowledge and experience it takes to ensure you avoid a license suspension.
+At George H. Ramos, Jr. & Associates, our San Diego DMV hearings lawyer has the knowledge and experience it takes to ensure you avoid a license suspension.
 Contact our office today for a free initial consultation.